 The fuel / water separators are installed between the tank pickup and the engine.
-The filters can be accessed through the port & starboard access panels in the aft cockpit area.
+They are located in the aft rigging space.
 Inspect these filters regularly and replace when needed.

 6.3.1 Fuel System Benefits

 - Automotive-style refueling. - Automotive Nozzle shut-off for overfill protection reducing the possibility of accidental fuel spills. - Fuel nozzle retention. - Reduces hydrocarbon emission through the use of specially designed fuel fill.
 The fuel fill has a permanently attached cap incorporating a positive closure mechanism with an audible click, to let you know when the cap is sealed.